The problem: We normally think of procrastination as inherently bad. When we do it, we feel a sense of shame.

 Procrastination has been our enemy for ages and, through thousands of years of battle, we’ve yet to defeat it.

 But what if we’re waging war in the wrong place?
 What if procrastination is actually our ally instead of our enemy?
-I think that may actually be the case, and I’m not the only one who thinks it.

 The Truth About Procrastination

 If procrastination is such a bad thing, then why do we love it so much?
 And why is it that, as a society, we despise it, but at the personal level, we don’t think it’s all that bad.

 Don’t believe me?
 I polled all my friends on Twitter with a very simple question:

 Apart from the few who responded with smart-ass comments like, “I’ll let you know tomorrow,” the answers were surprisingly negative, and most people embraced procrastination:

 Granted, Twitter—an excellent procrastination aid—may not be the best source for unbiased answers, but these are the responses of real people just like you and me.